-The course will be presented as an interactive lecture with slides, videos, and group discussions.
+The course will be presented as an interactive lecture with slides, videos, and group discussions, and a live driving study.
 This format has been proven to be very suitable for this kind of introductory course.
-We previously held a similar tutorial at the premier German HCI conference for about 50 tutorial participants and received very positive feedback for content and presentation format.
+We previously held a similar tutorial at CHI '16 [8] and at the premier German HCI conference and received very positive feedback.